Recreational Fishing Data Glossary

 Estimates are available for an entire sub-region or for states within a sub-region.
 For example, selecting “North Atlantic” will produce estimates summed across the five states within that sub-region.
 Selecting “North Atlantic by State” will produce the sub-region’s estimates on a state-by-state basis.

-Both Florida and California are divided into two regions: East and West Florida and Southern and Northern California).
+Within the MRIP Query Tool, both Florida and California are divided into two regions: East and West Florida, and Southern and Northern California.
 Selecting “Florida” or “California” will produce estimates for the whole state.

 HMS Catch Card programs operate in Maryland and North Carolina.